Printing Terms

 Densitometer

-an instrument used throughout a print run to measure the optical density of ink on paper.
+An instrument used throughout a print run to measure the optical density of ink on paper.

 Density

-the weight of a sheet of paper as compared to its bulk.
+The weight of a sheet of paper as compared to its bulk.
 For example, a paper that weighs more than another paper but is thinner has a higher density.
 Compacting the fibers creates a dense paper.
 See also bulk, weight.

 Die-cutting